-On November 10, 2014, the Company acquired through its subsidiary UEP Holdings LLC ("UEPH") all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), and acquired directly all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL") the holding company for Wardle Storeys (Group) Limited ("Wardle Storeys").
-As further explained in the 2014 Annual Report on Form 10-K, this transaction was treated as a combination between entities under common control and was accounted for in a manner similar to the pooling-of-interests method.
+On November 10, 2014, the Company acquired through its subsidiary UEP Holdings LLC ("UEPH") all of the ownership interests in Uniroyal Engineered Products, LLC ("Uniroyal"), and acquired directly all of the ordinary common stock of Engineered Products Acquisition Limited ("EPAL", now known as Uniroyal Global (Europe) Limited), the holding company for Wardle Storeys (Earby) Limited ("Wardle Storeys", now known as Uniroyal Global Limited).

 The Company and its subsidiaries have adopted a 52/53-week fiscal year ending on the Sunday nearest to December 31.
-The years ended January 1, 2017 and January 3, 2016 were 52-week and 53-week years, respectively.
+The years ended December 31, 2017 and January 1, 2017 were both 52-week years.

-Our Earby, England operation's functional currency is the British Pound Sterling and has sales and purchases transactions that are denominated in currencies other than its functional currency, principally the Euro.
-Approximately 22% of the Company's global revenues and 29% of its global raw material purchases are derived from these Euro transactions.
-The average year-to-date exchange rate for the Pound Sterling to the U.S. Dollar was approximately 11.4% lower and the average exchange rate for the Euro to the Pound Sterling was approximately 11.1% higher in 2016 compared to 2015.
-These exchange rate changes had the net effect of decreasing net sales by approximately \$2.9 million for the year ended January 1, 2017.
-Since the Pound Sterling exchange rate change also reduced the fixed expenses, the overall effect on net income was a positive amount of approximately \$387,000 for the year ended January 1, 2017 compared to the year ended January 3, 2016.
+Our Earby, England operation's functional currency is the British Pound Sterling and has sales and purchases transactions that are denominated in currencies other than the Pound Sterling, principally the Euro.
+Approximately 30% of the Company's global revenues and 34% of its global raw material purchases are derived from these Euro transactions.

+The average year-to-date exchange rate for the Pound Sterling to the U.S. Dollar was approximately 4.9% lower and the average exchange rate for the Euro to the Pound Sterling was approximately 6.7% higher in 2017 compared to 2016.
+These exchange rate changes had the net effect of decreasing net sales by approximately \$552,000 for the year ended December 31, 2017.
+The overall effect on the Company's net loss was a positive amount of approximately \$535,000 for the year ended December 31, 2017 compared to the year ended January 1, 2017 as the negative effect of the Pound Sterling was offset by the positive effect of the Euro.